flutter-tizen/flutter-tizen/doc/publish-app.md

-# Publishing apps on Samsung Galaxy Store/TV App Store
+# Publishing apps on Samsung Galaxy Store and TV Seller Office

 ## Prepare for release